 Are your kids kicking up a stink when you ask them to help out around the house?
 Are you struggling to find age-appropriate chores for your family to help with?
-Are you sick of looking at your older kids untidy room?
+Are you sick of looking at your older kids’ untidy room?
 Do you wish you had a system that actually worked?
-Well, look no further than our amazing free kids chore chart for kids of all ages and abilities!
+Well, look no further than our amazing kid’s chore chart for kids of all ages and abilities!

 From a very young age, kids love to help out, and I’m going to show you how to tap into their eagerness to learn and get your toddlers, tweens and teens to be self-reliant.
 I’ll give you strategies to help you create your own kid’s chore charts.
-I’ve made these beautiful age-appropriate responsibility charts, for kids of all ages, and they’re waiting for you to download for free from our impressive printable resources library!
+I’ve made these beautiful age-appropriate responsibility charts, for kids of all ages, and they’re waiting for you to download today!

 From toddlers to teenagers, it can be a struggle for parents to get their kids to help out.
 I’m going to give you some strategies to get your kids to create great habits one simple step at a time.